SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 # Sensory Wake Word Detection Demos

 This demo showcases how to use Sensory's [TrulyHandsfree](https://www.sensory.com/wake-word/) (THF) solution for wake word detection to control Silicon Labs boards with your voice.
-In the provided examples we use different wake works to control on-board LEDs.
+In the provided examples we use different wake words to control on-board LEDs.
 Several models implementing different wake word phrases are included in this demo.
-All of these were trained online in just a few clicks through Sensory's platform.
+All of these were trained in just a few clicks through Sensory's VoiceHub.

-Pre-built binaries are provided for the Silicon Labs [Thunderboard Sense 2](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit) and [EFR32xG24](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit) dev kits.
+Pre-built binaries are provided for Silicon Labs' [Thunderboard Sense 2](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit) and [EFR32xG24](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit).
 The demo can also be built for other Silicon Labs devices that have a mic and at least two LEDs.

-You can create you own wake words on Sensory's VoiceHub and update this demo to try them out.
+You can also create you own wake words on Sensory's VoiceHub and update this demo to try them out.
 See [Creating a New model](#creating-a-new-model) for instructions.

 Source code in this repository is adapted from our Embedded World 2022 demo.